huggingface/blog/audio-datasets.md

 ## A Tour of Audio Datasets on The Hub
 This Section serves as a reference guide for the most popular speech recognition, speech translation and audio classification datasets on the Hub.
-Check out the Google Colab for a guide on how to evaluate a system on all nine English speech recognition datasets in **one script**:
+Check out the Google Colab for a guide on how to evaluate a system on all eight English speech recognition datasets in **one script**:
 <!--- TODO: insert link to Colab --->

 1. [English Speech Recognition](#english-speech-recognition)